Accountability and Reporting

 Emergency Declaration - Privacy Act 1988

-Declarations under the Privacy Act 1988 for the collection, use and disclosure of personal information in emergencies and disasters are available on the privacy page.
+Declarations under the Privacy Act 1988 for the collection, use and disclosure of personal information in emergencies and disasters are available on the Attorney-General's website.

 Under section 13 of the Remuneration Tribunal Act 1973 (the Act), the Remuneration Tribunal must determine a classification structure for Departmental Secretaries and the classification to which each office of Departmental Secretary is assigned.
 Under section 14 of the Act, the Tribunal must determine the amount of remuneration that is to be paid to the Secretary of the Department of the Prime Minister and Cabinet and the Secretary of Treasury.